vamb/aboutus/en-US/terms/fee.md

 Transaction Fee information is for reference only and is valid until 31st Dec 2019. <i>*T&C Apply.</i>

 **T&C:** Marine Online (“Marine Online Pte Ltd”) reserves the right to amend the service details and transaction fee/rate according to economic conditions/behavior.
-Please refer to Marine Online Platform Service Agreement and other types of the agreement acknowledged by you and Marine Online for details of the specific tariff.
+Please refer to [Terms of Use](https://aboutus.emarineonline.com/docs/terms/tnc) and other types of the agreement acknowledged by you and Marine Online for details of the specific tariff.

  [Back to Top](fee#)